DeAnna Pappas: Personal life

 In August 2010, Pappas became engaged to Stephen Stagliano, whose brother, Michael Stagliano, was on season five of The Bachelorette.
 They were married October 22, 2011, in Georgia.
 Their daughter, Addison Marie, was born on February 6, 2014.
 Their son, Austin Michael, was born on March 1, 2016.

-On January 20, 2023, she announced on social media that she and husband Stephen are separated.
+On January 20, 2023, she announced on social media that she and husband Stephen have separated.

 Other work

 In January 2009, Pappas visited American troops in Kuwait as part of a USO visit.
 She was joined by actress Christine Lakin and Miss USA 2007 Rachel Smith.